 Once you’ve landed on the right program, the registration process is typically straightforward.
 Most training centers, including NOLA Bliss Massage, require a deposit or a non-refundable retainer to secure your spot in a class.
 This is a standard practice that confirms your commitment and allows the training center to manage class sizes effectively.
 The remaining balance is usually due closer to the workshop date.
 This payment structure helps you plan your finances while guaranteeing your place in the course, so you can focus on getting excited to learn.

-How to Prepare for Your Ashiatsu Workshop
+How to Prepare for Your Ashiatsu Training Workshop

 Getting ready for your Ashiatsu workshop is an exciting step, and a little preparation goes a long way in making sure you get the most out of the experience.
 Think of it as setting the stage for a new chapter in your massage therapy career.
 By taking care of a few things beforehand, you’ll arrive feeling confident, focused, and ready to absorb everything your instructors have to share.
 This is your chance to fully immerse yourself in learning a technique that can transform your practice and save your body from the strain of traditional massage.